Colman: SOCIALISM HAS FAILED IN AMERICA - California Political Review

-I am looking forward to the Sanders vs. Trump presidential race.
-It will be a debate on American values vs. government values.
-Sanders believes in government, Trump believes in the people.
-This will be a debate on the failures of socialism—name a socialist country that is prosperous or does not collapse into chaos—vs. capitalism, which is innovation and personal freedom.
+I am looking forward to the Sanders vs. Trump presidential race.?
+It will be a debate on American values vs. government values.?
+Sanders believes in government, Trump believes in the people.?
+This will be a debate on the failures of socialism?name a socialist country that is prosperous or does not collapse into chaos?vs. capitalism, which is innovation and personal freedom.

-Freedom/capitalism grows a people and a nation.
-Socialism takes away freedom and the need to succeed.
+Freedom/capitalism grows a people and a nation.?
+Socialism takes away freedom and the need to succeed.?
 Do you believe in government or yourself?

 SOCIALISM HAS FAILED IN AMERICA

-By Richard Colman, Exclusive to the California Political News and Views, 1/17/20
+By Richard Colman, Exclusive to the California Political News and Views,?
+1/17/20?

 A new book by the conservative writer, Amity Shlaes, documents how socialism has failed in America.